 Peter was born in occupied Czechoslovakia towards the end of WW2.
 When he was ten months old, his aunt Irena took him on a train journey, to escape the impending uprising against the German occupation of Prague.
-The train was bombed by the Americans, but they both escaped unhurt.
-Peter’s parents, who were employed as a tailor and a seamstress, remained in Prague.
+The train was bombed by the Americans, but they escaped unhurt.

-In the summer 1968, during a short window of political relaxation, Peter took the opportunity to travel to the UK, and while he was abroad, the Warsaw Pact invaded Czechoslovakia.
-His fate was sealed when the hard line regime of collaborators was installed in Prague, giving him no option but to apply for political asylum.
+In the summer 1968, during a short window of political relaxation, Peter took the opportunity to travel to the UK, and while he was abroad, the Warsaw Pact armies invaded Czechoslovakia.
+His fate was sealed when the hard-line regime of was installed in Prague, giving him no option but to apply for political asylum.

-Peter began a new life by washing dishes in a hotel, before becaming a student at Oxford, where he met his partner and future wife.
-They moved to London and had a daughter.
-Peter found jobs in the private sector, while his wife worked as a educational researcher in the public sector.
+Peter began a new life by washing dishes in a hotel in Llandudno, before becoming a student at Oxford, where he met his partner and future wife.
+They moved to London married and had a daughter.
+Peter found jobs in the private sector, ultimately moving into investment banking, while his wife worked as an educational researcher in the public sector.

-After the collapse of communism in Europe Peter published articles about the market economy, appeared in media and worked as a consultant in several post-communist countries.
-He formed and managed one the first investment funds for the post communist countries.
+After the collapse of communism in Europe Peter published articles about the market economy, appeared in media and became specialist on the central and eastern European affairs.
+He created the first public fund for investments in the post- communist countries.
 In 1993 the British government sent him to assist in the privatisation process in the Czech Republic and in the creation of its financial market.
-When the privatisation task was completed, and companies were publicly traded on the stock exchange, he returned to his family and another investment job in London.
+When the privatisation task was completed, he returned to London.

-His wife died, after a 36 years long partnership, in 2006.
-A year later Peter gave up a permanent job and in August 2009 his daughter married.
-She was the catalyst in Peter’s decision of becoming a writer.
+His wife died, after a thirty-six yearlong partnership and Peter gave up a permanent job.
+His daughter was the catalyst in Peter’s decision of becoming a writer.

-Peter was formerly a director and chairman of charitable organisations, including InterChange Trust, The Hamden Trust and WAP Performing Arts College and the British Czech and Slovak Association, and is a trustee of the Friends of Czech Heritage.
+Peter became a director and chairman of charitable organisations, including InterChange Trust, The Hamden Trust and WAP Performing Arts College and the British Czech and Slovak Association, and more recently a trustee of the Friends of Czech Heritage.